Centrality-Based Traffic Restriction in Delayed Epidemic Networks: Epidemic containment by traffic volume optimization at community levels

 \subsection{Robust traffic restriction}

 While the target of proposed optimal approach is to improve the overall network performance with a uniform uncertainty distribution, i.e. $\sigma_i=1$ for $i=1,\ldots,n$, there are cases in which the sub-populations with highest centrality experience higher levels of disturbance.
-Worst case noise distribution highlights the role of high centrality sub-populations in epidemic growth which requires us to design a more robust containment approach.
-Therefore, in this section, the traffic restriction problem is investigated as a robust design optimization where the worst-case scenario is the optimization target.
-Such a case can be expressed as a min-max problem as below, \begin{small}
+Worst case noise distribution highlights the role of high centrality sub-populations in epidemic growth which requires us to design a robust containment approach.